alexandramilliron/Take-a-Walk/README.md

 Welcome to Take a Walk!

-This app allows a user to generate nearby restaurants and trails for an outing and leave reviews on how COVID-safe they were.
+This app allows the user to generate nearby restaurants and trails for an outing and leave reviews on how COVID-safe they were.

 Backend:
 - Flask
+- PostgreSQL
 - SQLAlchemy
-- PostgreSQL

 Frontend:
 - React